JBrito00/Computer-Security-course/readme.md

 # Computer Security Course Assignments

-The assignments in this repo were practical implementations of the studies in Computer Security.
+The assignments in this repo were practical implementations of the studies in Computer Security during a semester in my undergraduate studies in Computer Science and Computer Engineering.

 ## Overview